Troubled $25 billion nuclear project gets OK to continue

 But by July 2012, the reactors had run into over $800 million in extra charges related to licensing delays.
 Later that year, officials said construction was expected to be delayed seven months.

-In February 2013 Georgia Power asked to raise its share of the Vogtle construction budget by $737 million to $6.85 billion.
+In February 2013 Georgia Power asked to raise its Vogtle construction budget by $737 million to $6.85 billion.
+The request raised expectations that PSC staffers would seek to block the utility from passing along some of its costs to customers, but that didn’t happen.

 By May 2015, regulators said there was a “high probability” that construction would be delayed even longer than the three years already announced by the owners, according to an analysis obtained by The Associated Press.
 Estimates from regulators at that time put the utility company’s costs at $8.2 billion.